tatsuhirotsuchiya/KTK/README.md

 ## Licence

-This tool is free software under the zlib license.
+This tool is free software under the MIT license.

 ## Author